atoledo1/atoledo1/README.md

 ⦾ Landing page for upcoming startup using HTML, CSS and JavaScript

-⦾ Homeschooling React.js application as part of team
+⦾ Homeschooling React.js application as part of developer team

 <h2>Coming Soon</h2>